 After reviewing the Task Force’s strategy recommendation, the Central Intelligence Agency rejected it.
 Analysts at the CIA’s Langley Headquarters recognized that the strategy might reduce U.S. casualties, but it wasn’t going to win the war or persuade the South Vietnamese people to align themselves with the government in Saigon.
 In early March 1968, the CIA reported, “If the U.S. changed its strategy toward greater control over population centers, with or without increased forces, the Communists would adjust their strategy so as to preclude the achievement of U.S. aims.”

-The United States would continue to fight the ground war as it had since 1965, with the same indecisive results and until the final withdrawal of U.S. combat troops from South Vietnam in March 1973.
-Granted, after 1968, Abrams did introduce some tactical changes, such as the deployment of a greater proportion of U.S. combat power against Communist logistical systems within South Vietnam.
+The United States would continue to fight the ground war as it had since 1965, with the same indecisive results.
+Granted, Abrams did introduce some tactical changes, such as the deployment of a greater proportion of U.S. combat power against Communist logistical systems within South Vietnam.
 But the focus of U.S. strategy remained search and destroy operations in the hinterland.